Recipe Box Empty

 Spice Rack: Soy Sauce, Mirin, Sesame Oil, Sesame Seeds

-Chopped is powered by people alongside Cookie, our AI sous chef.
+Chopped is powered by people alongside Cookie, our AI sous-chef.
 Every cook and kitchen is unique, so be sure to check seasoning, temperature, and cook time as you go.
 Consult packaging for dietary information and always follow food safety guidelines.

 0.0